JobNmadu/Dyn4cast/README.md

 ## Citation
 This package can be cited as:

-## Example

-This is a basic example which shows you how to solve a common problem:

 Job Nmadu (2021).
 Dyn4cast: Dynamic Forecast of five models and their Ensembles.
 R package version 11.11.00. https://github.com/JobNmadu/Dyn4cast.

+## Example

+This is a basic example which shows you how to solve a common problem:

-## basic example code
+## Basic example code
 niz2 <- readxl::read_excel("data-raw/data/Data.xlsx")
 niz2$Date <- as.Date(niz2$Date, format = '%m/%d/%Y')